-The Surge Pile is located between the North Quarry and the Rock Plant and provides a stockpile for aggregate materials processed in the plant (Photo 23).
+The Surge Pile is located between the North Quarry and the Rock Plant and provides a stockpile for aggregate materials processed in the plant (Photo 24).
+The volume of the surge pile is approximately the same as during the 2013 annual inspection (compare Photo 24 to 2013 Photo 23).
 Material is conveyed to the Surge Pile after being partially crushed and transported to the Rock Plant as needed either by truck or conveyor.
 The Surge Pile partially overlies and buries the historic Permanente Creek bed.
 Sedimentation off of the Surge Pile is controlled by barrier berms along the now partially channelized creek.
 At the time of this inspection, no runoff from the Surge Pile or sedimentation from the pile to Permanente Creek was observed.
-The 2012 RPA requires that the Surge Pile area be reclaimed to pre-mining conditions.
+The 2012 RPA requires that the Surge Pile area be reclaimed to premining conditions.
 This reclamation work will be done during Phase 3.